it-at-m/refarch-templates/docs/develop.md

 - PMD: `pom.xml` and using centralized configuration (more information in [RefArch documentation](https://refarch.oss.muenchen.de/tools.html#pmd))
 - SpotBugs: `pom.xml` and `spotbugs-exclude-rules.xml` (configuration part of the templates)

-### Flyway
+### Database Migration

-For database migrations, [Flyway](https://documentation.red-gate.com/flyway/getting-started-with-flyway) is employed.
-It runs at application startup.
-The following commands can also be used directly:
+[Flyway](https://documentation.red-gate.com/flyway) is used as our tool for database migration.

+It runs automatically when starting the backend application.
+Additionally, the following maven goals can be run manually:
-- Clean database: `mvn flyway:clean`
+- Clean database: `mvn flyway:clean -Dflyway.cleanDisabled=false`
 - Apply migrations: `mvn flyway:migrate`
-- Reset and migrate: `mvn flyway:clean flyway:migrate`
+- Reset and migrate: `mvn flyway:clean flyway:migrate -Dflyway.cleanDisabled=false`

+To maintain your migration files check the folder `db.migration` inside the `resources` folder of the Java project.
+For more information about how to work with Flyway, checkout it`s [Getting Started guide](https://documentation.red-gate.com/flyway/getting-started-with-flyway)